 Visiting Salem on Halloween is a cliche, like watching A Christmas Story on Christmas.
-Well, much like A Christmas Story, Salem is an experience you simply never get tired of, and it has the power to put you in a festive mood all year round.
+Well, much like A Christmas Story, celebrating a Salem, Massachusetts Halloween is an experience you simply never get tired of, and it has the power to put you in a festive mood all year round.
 Halloween in Salem is a rite of passage for anyone living in New England and should be a bucket-list trip for Halloween lovers everywhere around the country.
 Going to Salem is like getting on the magic bus that takes you to Halloweentown from the 1998 Disney movie, a place filled with eccentric — and sometimes frightening — characters, steeped in history, and with a charming aesthetic verging on supernatural.

 The city owes its nationwide fame to its role in the horrific witch trials of the 1690s.
 Although the trials remain a somber and sad part of the country’s past, Salem has somehow transformed this dark moment into a selling point.
 Ironically, the very creatures the city was once so keen to get rid of now serve as mascots, as witch culture seeps into every aspect of Salem’s identity.
-From witch dungeon museums to haunted 17th-century houses, going to Salem means leaving reality behind for an almost-supernatural destination that never loses its magic, whether it’s October 31 or mid-July.
+From witch dungeon museums to haunted 17th-century houses, going to Salem means leaving reality behind for an almost supernatural destination that never loses its magic, whether it’s October 31 or mid-July.

 The spooky museum circuit